WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 ### Libraries and Miscellaneus available

 * Sass support with Compass and Grunt
-* CoffeeScript support with Grunt (not mandatory with the Yeoman generator)
+* CoffeeScript support with Grunt (not mandatory)
-* Custom folder for Composer libraries
+* Autoload based on Composer extended
 * [Code Generator](https://github.com/WPBP/WordPress-Plugin-Boilerplate-Powered#generator-tool) to start to develop <--
 * Many libraries already available (with starter code) in composer.json (with the yeoman generator you can choose)
 	* [WPBP/PointerPlus](https://github.com/WPBP/PointerPlus)